Skiller9090/GetDone/Projects/Banking System/README.md

 TODO: Design its architecture

-## Built-in variables ,function , classes
+# Built-in variables ,function , classes:

 ran_16_card_num() = Function which makes a random credit card number (16 digits) with the 16th digit being a check digit which uses a wieghted sum MOD 10 to create it.